EmmasBox/blackwall-protocol/README.md

 It's probably best to create a group with each of the required resources, this group can be named after the program.

 ## Supported terminals
 Not all terminals are capable of displaying advanced TUI applications.
-Below is a list of terminals that have been tested and whether they work or not.
+Below is a list of terminals that have been tested on whether they work or not.
+Terminals not in list might work.
 | Terminal         | Supported | Notes |
 |------------------|-----------|-------|
 | VS Code          | Yes*          |You must set minimum contrast ratio to 1, otherwise certain UI elements will not be displayed correctly causing a degraded user experience       |